edemartel/edemartel.github.com/_drafts/the-heros-dilemna.md

 -- Go on.<br />
 -- Right.
 Look, the wasteland outside?
 Did you ever wonder how can a desert have such fertile land and so much rain?<br />
 -- I did not pause to taste the earth, no.<br />
 -- It's artificial.
-A thousand year ago there was a forest here.
+A thousand years ago there was a forest here.
 Then the Old Ones disappeared, and without proper maintenance their darkstone plant broke down and started leaking radiation.

 Dalton did not like that piece of information.